 Start by reading the JAWS papers.
 They provide a good background for what we need to think about.

-What process models are interesting?
+Apache's process models are currently implemented by

 The models vary in three dimensions: number of processes, number of threads within each process, number of fibers within each thread.
 In all models, a fiber is used to handle each request -- that is, most code in the server can treat the fiber as the only unit of execution worth worrying about.